19hours/sg-statutes/Acts/Presidential Elections Act.md

 (a) the overseas polling station allotted to him by the Registration Officer under section 13A(3) of the Parliamentary Elections Act (Cap.
 218); or

+[14/2008 wef 03/03/2009]

 (b) the polling station in the electoral division allotted to him under section 18(1),

 but not at both in respect of the same election.

+[19/2001]

-(2) The hours of any poll for any contested election at an overseas polling station shall be not less than 4 hours but not more than 12 hours and may be carried out in advance of the poll on polling day in Singapore, except that every such poll at an overseas polling station shall close not later than the close of the poll on polling day in Singapore.
+(2) The hours of any poll for any contested election at an overseas polling station shall be not less than 4 hours but not more than 12 hoursand may be carried out in advance of the poll on polling day in Singapore, except that every such poll at an overseas polling station shall close not later than the close of the poll on polling day in Singapore.

+[19/2001]

 (3) Except as otherwise provided in this section and any regulations made thereunder, any poll (including an advance poll) at an overseas polling station shall be conducted in the same manner as that in which voting at a polling station within Singapore on polling day is conducted, and shall be regarded as such for the purposes of this Act.

+[19/2001]

 (4) The Minister may make regulations modifying the application of any provision of this Act to the conduct of polls in overseas polling stations, including in particular, the appointment of presiding officers for overseas polling stations, the procedures on closing of the poll and for the safe despatch of the sealed ballot boxes containing the votes cast to the Returning Officer in Singapore.

-[19/2001 wef 15/05/2001]
+[19/2001]

 ### Poll by ballot and ballot papers

 23\.—(1) In the case of a poll at an election not using a DRE voting system, the votes shall be given by ballot, and the ballot of each voter shall consist of a paper (referred to in this Act as a ballot paper).

+[19/2001]

 (2) Every ballot paper shall —

-(a) contain a list of the candidates in English, described, subject to section 84, as in their respective nomination papers, and arranged alphabetically in English in the order of their surnames, and, if there are 2 or more such candidates with the same surname, of their other names, and the symbol allotted to each candidate;
+(a) contain a list of the candidates in English, described, subject to section 11(5) and (6), as in their respective nomination papers, and arranged alphabetically in English in the order of their surnames, and, if there are 2 or more such candidates with the same surname, of their other names, and the symbol allotted to each candidate;

 (b) be in the prescribed form;